Last Updated on: 30th October 2025, 08:51 am

 If you hear loud grinding or see tooth wear, it is best to book a pediatric dental appointment.

 Teeth grinding can happen at different ages for different reasons.
-Babies may grind when teeth first appear, toddlers often grind with new molars, and older children may grind from stress or health issues.
+Babies may grind when teeth first appear, toddlers often grind with new molars, and older children tend to grind from stress or health issues.
 Paying attention to the timing and signs helps parents know when to seek dental advice.

 What complications can childhood bruxism cause?